Caribbeans look to dominate short distances

 Bolt also has his eye on more medals, saying after Sunday's victory: "I'm never going to say that I'm the greatest until I've run my 200 metres."

-Even after a safety-first start, he blitzed his way down the track to win in 9.63 seconds, an Olympic record and the second fastest time on record behind his own world best of 9.58.
+Even after a safety-first start, he blitzed his way down the track to win in 9.63 seconds, an Olympic record and the second fastest time ever behind his own world best of 9.58.

-But Bolt appeared in no great rush to turn his attention to Tuesday's 200m qualifying round, as newspaper pictures showed of him celebrating his 100m gold with friends at 3 a.m.
+But Bolt appeared in no great rush to turn his attention to Wednesday's 200m qualifying round, as newspaper pictures showed him celebrating his 100m gold with friends at 3 a.m.

 The ticket holder who threw the bottle in Bolt's direction before the 100m start was slapped by Dutch judo bronze medallist and fellow spectator Edith Bosch and was removed from the stadium and arrested by police.